antonis-papaioannou/iostat-reporter/README.md

 ## Monitoring
 In order to monitor and collect disk statistics you can use iostat_reporter in monitoring mode.
-Use -m parameter for monitoring mode and -d disk parameter to set the disk device you want to monitor e.g.
+Use -m <disk> parameter to monitor the specified disk using iostat exteded mode. <br>
+e.g.
-`    ./iostat_reporter.sh -m -d sda`
+`    ./iostat_reporter.sh -m sda`

 This will log statistics in iostat.log file.
-Iostat_reporter uses iostat extended mode to monitor all disk properties available through iostat.
-Each line also contains a timestamp. e.g.
+Each line of the produced file contains a timestamp and all disk metrics of iostat extended statistics. e.g.
 ```
 2019-02-03 14:55:08 sda     0,03     9,73    0,29    9,77     0,01     0,24    51,17     0,85   84,91   17,06   86,91   7,20   7,24